22nd February 2022

 Some customers or suppliers may only deal with VAT-registered businesses.
 So this may increase your ability to attract clients or a better supply chain.

 If registered on the standard scheme, you can recover the VAT you have been charged on business purchases.

 Admin will be a bit more tedious as the VAT on expenses will take centre stage in calculating your VAT liability.
-Your accountant will be asking you to retain a VAT receipt for applicable costs expenses and then provide this information for your accounting records.
+Your accountant will ask you to retain a VAT receipt for applicable costs and expenses and then provide this information for your accounting records.
 A valid VAT receipt or invoice will show an invoice number, date, business details, description of the goods or services and a VAT breakdown of the total amount charged.

 Remember that HMRC requires your business records to be kept for six years!